epfl-lara/stainless/core/src/sphinx/coq.rst

 <https://github.com/czipobence>`_, this translation is an early experimental
 stage.

-The `--coq` option of Stainless the standard verification checker (which uses Inox) by a translation to Coq.
+The `--coq` option of Stainless replaces the standard verification checker (which uses Inox) by a translation to Coq.
 Each function from the `*.scala` file is translated to a Coq file, and obligations corresponding to assertions, preconditions, and postconditions are solved using predefined tactics in Coq.

 .. _coq-requirements: